7 Key Tips to Protect Your Home from Costly Water Damage

 Water damage is among the most common and expensive types of insurance claims, which may come as no surprise: water flows throughout every area of your home, and your bathrooms, kitchen, basement, and laundry room are most susceptible to damage.
 To complicate matters, water damage can start small — a dripping sink here, a leaky pipe there — but can quickly become much more serious over time.

 So how do you protect your home and belongings from water damage?
 The best approach is a defensive one: taking proactive steps to prevent water-related issues from happening in the first place.
-Here are six tips to get started.
+Here are seven tips to get started.

 Outside the home . . .